mastrojs/template-basic/README.md

 This is the basic JavaScript template for [Mastro](https://mastrojs.github.io).
-If you're not already viewing this on github.dev, [open it](https://github.dev/mastrojs/template-basic).
+If you're not already viewing this on github.dev, [open it in your browser](https://github.dev/mastrojs/template-basic).

 ## One-time setup